14 Best Things to Do in Michigan City IN

 Over a dozen massive sculptures cover Washington Park Beach during the three-day event, drawing artists from around the country to participate.

-The event takes place annually in June.
+The event has taken place annually in June since 2022.

 2022 Entrants